adrianramadhan/synpasis-ecommerce-api/README.md

 ```

 ## Contributing
-This project is for demonstration purposes.
+This project is for demonstration and technical test purposes.
 However, feedback and suggestions are welcome.

 ## Contact
 Adrian Putra Ramadhan - adrianramadhan881@gmail.com